Perth Observatory: Perth Observatory today

 The Minor Planet Center credits 29 minor planet discoveries to Perth Observatory for the period between 1970 and 1999.

 On 22 January 2013 the Western Australian Government announced that all research programs would be cut and the Observatory would only be open for tours.

-As of 1 July 2015, the Perth Observatory Volunteer Group has been running the Observatory for the Western Australian Government, the Perth Observatory continues to operate today under the management of only 3 part-time staff and almost 120 passionate volunteers who work hard ensure its position as a scientific and heritage education facility.
+As of 1 July 2015, the Perth Observatory Volunteer Group has been running the Observatory for the Western Australian Government, the Perth Observatory continues to operate today under the management of only 3 part-time staff and almost 120 volunteers.

-Each year more than 200 events are hosted at the Observatory which draw over 10,000 visitors.
-Further afield, star viewing events are held at remote sites in WA with the aim of providing a gateway to the universe for all in WA. irrespective of location.
-Collectively, the volunteers provide over 18,000 hours each year, comprising 6,000 hours of public events and a further 12,000 hours to developing volunteer training, preserving our heritage, administration and maintenance of our site.
+In 2022-23, 14,992 people were reached by Perth Observatory programs, and 771 school students experienced a lesson at the observatory.
+179 night sky tours were held, with 5810 people experiencing a night sky tour.
+There were 1516 daytime walk-in visitors to the observatory.
+26 off-site events were conducted throughout the state.

+There were 162 registered volunteers who contributed 20,560 hours of volunteer time.

 Honors

-The Florian asteroid 3953 Perth was named in honor of the observatory.
+The Florian asteroid 3953 Perth was named in honour of the observatory.